andrMollo/code-works/CodeWorksLibrary/Macros/Drawings/README.md

 You can specify as many rules as required.
 Rules are executed in the specified order.
 If none of the rules match the input - macro throws an error.

-This macro do not update the format if:

-* the sheet contains only one view that refers the configuration specified in `FLAT_CONFIGURATION`
+This macro do not update the format if the sheet contains only one view that refers the configuration specified in `FLAT_CONFIGURATION`.

+## Upgrade format

+This method is similar to the previous one, but it doesn't change the shett format if the current sheet format name and the new one are the same.

 ### Prerequisites